newmexicoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Establish guidelines for the disposition of any unclaimed medical, spousal, and child support payments

 The amount of money demanded from one parent to another depends on the worksheet used (Worksheet “A” or “B.”).
-Selecting a worksheet will depend on the duration of time the children spent with either parent.
-Generally, most families can be classed in “worksheet A.” This means the child lives basically with one parent, the custodial parent, and spends holidays, weekends, and vacations with the other (the non-custodial parent).
+Selecting a worksheet may depend on the duration of time the children spent with either parent.
+Generally, most families may be classed in “worksheet A.” This means the child lives basically with one parent, the custodial parent, and spends holidays, weekends, and vacations with the other (the non-custodial parent).

 What Does Child Support Cover in New Mexico?

-• Visitation expenses to far places such as gasoline for driving the children, plane tickets, and costs for phone calls
+• Visitation expenses to far places, such as gasoline for driving the children, plane tickets, and costs for phone calls

 • Regular psychological counseling for the child